qibebt-bioinfo/dynamic-meta-storms/README.md

 c.
 MS-single-to-table

 It merges multiple single-sample-output files to relative abundance table.
-See “ Merge multiple output files to species-level relative abundance table” in above for example usage, or run:
+See “ [Merge multiple output files to species-level relative abundance table](#usage)” above for example usage, or run:
 ```
 MS-single-to-table -h
 ```